Bodyguard (2012 film)

-Bodyguard is a 2012 Indian Telugu-language romantic comedy action film produced by Bellamkonda Suresh under the Sri Sai Ganesh Productions banner and directed by Gopichand Malineni.
+Bodyguard is a 2012 Indian Telugu-language romantic action comedy film produced by Bellamkonda Suresh under the Sri Sai Ganesh Productions banner and directed by Gopichand Malineni.
 The film stars Venkatesh, Trisha and Prakash Raj with music composed by S. Thaman.
 It is a remake of the 2010 Malayalam film of the same name.

 The film was released on 14 January 2012 on the occasion of Sankranti to positive reviews.
 Following the positive reviews, Bodyguard went on to become a decent hit at the box office, collecting a distributor's share of over ₹17.5 crore.